Alena Baeva

 See more

-Chamber music holds a particularly special place in her musical life, where she enjoys collaborations with such esteemed artists as Yuri Bashmet, Daishin Kashimoto, Misha Maisky, Jean-Guihen Queyras, and the Belcea Quartet.
-Her regular sonata partner is the celebrated Ukrainian pianist Vadym Kholodenko, with whom she has had a dedicated musical partnership for more than a decade.
+Chamber music holds a particularly special place in Baeva’s musical life, and she enjoys collaborations with such artists as Vadym Kholodenko, Yuri Bashmet, Daishin Kashimoto, Mischa Maisky, Jean-Guihen Queyras, Lawrence Power and the Belcea Quartet.
+Baeva frequently performs at Music Festivals worldwide including the BBC Proms, Risør Festival, Musikfest Bremen, and Chopin and his Europe to name only a few.

 Born in Kyrgyzstan with Slavic-Tatar ancestry, Baeva took her first violin lessons at the age of five under renowned pedagogue Olga Danilova in Kazakhstan before studying with Professor Eduard Grach in Russia.
-She also took lessons with Mstislav Rostropovich, Boris Garlitsky, and Shlomo Mintz, and took part in the Seiji Ozawa International Academy Switzerland, focused on string quartet repertoire.
+She also took lessons with Mstislav Rostropovich, Boris Garlitsky, and Shlomo Mintz.
 Naturalised Luxembourgish, Alena Baeva has resided in Luxembourg since 2010.

-Alena Baeva plays on the “ex-William Kroll” Guarneri del Gesù of 1738 – on a generous loan from an anonymous patron, with the kind assistance of J&A Beares.
+Alena Baeva plays on the “ex-William Kroll” Guarneri del Gesù of 1738 – on a generous loan from an anonymous patron, with the kind assistance of J&A Beare.

 “Britten’s Violin Concerto followed, marking the New York Philharmonic debut of Alena Baeva.
 Immediately her sweetness of tone captured the ear and she proved herself to be an artist possessing both elegance and power.
 She addressed Britten’s virtuosic runs, double-stops, up-bow spiccato and all manner of technical challenges with precision and flair.
 Even in the most technically daunting moments, Baeva was completely in control of sound production, tone colour and phrasing, skilfully navigating Britten’s challenges with playing full of purpose and character.
 The way she pulled sound out of the violin was utterly captivating, and throughout the work, her poise and precision carried through.
 A standing ovation from many.”